RogerKwak/PyPSA-KR/README.md

 - Introduce the PyPSA model to Korea for the first time by developing PyPSA-KR and conducting an in-depth analysis of Korean energy system.
 - PyPSA is an open-source energy system model which is useful for regional grid analysis and optimization due to its high spatial and temporal resolution
-- Derive Korean renewable energy potential and power system by PyPSA-KR and validate with real-world data
+- Derive Korean renewable energy potential and power system by PyPSA-KR and validate with historical data
-- This research presents a systematic approach to expanding renewable energy and optimal capacity, contributing to the national long-term energy strategy
+- This research presents a systematic approach for expanding renewable energy, transmission, and ESS along with their deployment strategies that contributes to the national long-term energy strategy
-- ....

 ![PyPSA-KR Base Network](https://github.com/RogerKwak/PyPSA-KR/blob/main/Image/PyPSA-KR.jpg)